Vokkaliga

 As a community of warriors and cultivators they have historically had notable demographic, political, and economic dominance in Old Mysore (region).
 It is believed by some historians that the Rashtrakutas and Western Gangas were of Vokkaliga origin.
-The Vokkaligas occupied administrative positions in the Vijaynagar Empire.
+The Vokkaligas occupied administrative positions in the Vijayanagara Empire.
 They later formed the early rulers of the Nayakas of Keladi.
 The Vokkaligas had the most families in the ruling classes of the 17th century when the Arasu caste of the Wodeyars was created to exclude them.
 Under the Kingdom of Mysore they operated autonomously and also served in the army and militia.
 The Vokkaligas formed the landed-gentry and warrior class of Karnataka.

 Most subsects of the Vokkaliga community are designated as Forward castes by the Central Government of India.
 While some subsects in rural areas, are designated as Other Backward Class by the Karnataka Government.
 Vokkaligas of the Lingayat faith are treated separately.

 Vokkaligas commonly carry titles such as Gowda, Hegde and Gounder.

 Etymology

 Vokkaliga

-Vokkaliga is a Kannada-language word found in some of the earliest available literary works of the language, such as the Kavirajamarga, Pampa Bharata, and Mangaraja's Nighantu.
-It has been used as an appellation for the cultivator community since time immemorial.
-Generally, the term has come to mean an agriculturist though various etymological derivations are available, including:
+Vokkaliga is a Kannada-language word found in some of the earliest available literary works of the language, such as the Kavirajamarga, Vikramarjuna Vijaya, and Mangaraja's Nighantu.
+Generally, the term has come to mean an agriculturist though various etymological derivations are available: